MichaelRoth42/Juicy-Blog-Stuff/content/english/post/office-365-as-an-it-only-project-what-could-possibly-go-wrong.md

 tags: ['M 365', 'Productivity']
 ---

-Note: I did a session with [Luise Freese](https://medium.com/@LuiseFreese?source=post_page---------------------------) on based on this blog post at #Office365UGHH — please connect with and follow her as well.

 If you want to run your Office 365 project like an usual IT project we just wanted to send you a non misunderstandable message:

 **ARE YOU NUTS?**